 The reason that we haven’t heard more about the health issues linked to hyperkyphosis is that has traditionally been thought to something that developed as a result of vertebral fractures caused by osteoporosis.

 If you take a look at this picture, you’ll see the wedge fractures of the spine marked in red.
 Those are the kinds of fractures that people with osteoporosis are at risk for getting.
 You can imagine if one or two of the vertebrae collapsed forward like that with several wedge fractures, that it will cause the thoracic spine to cave in on itself and create a more collapsed, hyperkyphotic structure.
 So, treatment efforts generally have focused on preventing osteoporosis to avoid vertebral fractures and prevent the Dowager’s Hump of hyperkyphosis.

 That really changed in 2004.
 In 2004, a groundbreaking study came out, which was the first to show that increased kyphosis does not necessarily result from vertebral fractures.
-In other words, hyperkyphosis of the spine is not identical with osteoporotic fractures.
+In other words, hyperkyphosis of the spine is not identical to osteoporotic fractures.

 Another study, which looked at almost six hundred women between the ages of 47 to 92 over four years found that\ hyperkyphotic posture itself may be an important risk factor for fractures independent of low bone mass density or fracture history.

-The increased risk of people in this study was 70% increased risk of future fracture (of any type) independent of age or prior fracture.
+The increased risk of people in this study was a 70% increased risk of future fracture (of any type) independent of age or prior fracture.
 The greater the hyperkyphosis, the greater the risk.